On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Introduction

-The desirable properties of reasonable paraconsistent propositional logics referred to above concern the logical consequence relation of a logic.
-Unlike in classical propositional logic, the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction do not follow from those properties in a three-valued paraconsistent propositional logic.
-Therefore, if closeness to classical propositional logic is considered important, it should be a desirable property of a reasonable paraconsistent propositional logic to have a logical equivalence relation that satisfies these laws.
+The desirable properties of a reasonable paraconsistent propositional logic referred to above concern the logical consequence relation of a logic.
+It does not follow from those properties that the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction are satisfied by the logical equivalence relation of the logic.
+Therefore, if closeness to classical propositional logic is considered important, it should be a desirable property of a reasonable paraconsistent propositional logic to have a logical equivalence relation that satisfies these classical laws of logical equivalence.
 This would reduce the potentially interesting three-valued paraconsistent propositional logics from 8192 to 32.

+The dual notion of paraconsistency is paracompleteness.
+A paracomplete propositional logic is a propositional logic in which not every disjunction of a proposition and the negation of that proposition is a logical consequence of every set of propositions.
+I have coined the name \KLif\ for the paracomplete analogue of \LPif.
+This logic is considered to be the dual of \LPif.
+For most properties of \LPif\ that have been proposed as desirable properties of a reasonable paraconsistent propositional logic, \KLif\ has a comparable property.
+Those comparable properties are properties that any reasonable paracomplete propositional logic should have.
+In this paper, properties concerning the logical equivalence relation of a logic are also used to distinguish \KLif\ from other three-valued paracomplete propositional logics with those comparable properties.

+\KLif\ is essentially the same as the propositional fragment of LPF~\cite{BCJ84a,Che86a} without the constant that represents the truth value that is interpreted as neither true nor false.
+That is, LPF has a definedness connective, $\mathrm{\Delta}$, instead of the implication connective of \KLif, but these connectives can be defined in terms of each other (see e.g.\ Section~3.1.2 of~\cite{Avr91a}).
+LPF is well-known in the area of formal methods for software development.
+It is basic to formal specification and verified design in the software development method VDM~\cite{Jon90a}.

+In~\cite{BM15b}, a process algebra is presented that allows for dealing with contradictory states.
+In order to allow for this, the process algebra concerned is built on \LPif.
+During the search for a paraconsistent propositional logic on which such a process algebra can be built, satisfaction of certain classical laws of logical equivalence turned out to be essential. \LPif\ is one of only four three-valued paraconsistent propositional logics with all of the desirable properties referred to above of which the logical equivalence relation satisfies the classical laws concerned.
+This finding triggered the more elaborate work on the logical equivalence relations of three-valued paraconsistent propositional logics presented in the current paper.